tatethurston/react-use-error-boundary/README.md

 This was done to avoid hooking into React internals, which would otherwise be required.
 The hope is that the eventual React hook solution will present a similar API, and users can easily migrate by removing the `withErrorBoundary` wrapper.

-For a full project example take a look at the [examples directory](https://github.com/tatethurston/react-use-error-boundary/blob/main/examples).
+For a full project example take a look at the [example](https://github.com/tatethurston/react-use-error-boundary/blob/main/example).

 ## Known Limitations ⚠️